-How do I Fund my Real Estate IRA Account?There are several ways to approach investing in real estate with your retirement funds.
+How do I Fund my Real Estate IRA Purchase?There are several ways to approach investing in real estate with your retirement funds.
 Here are a few examples:

 Direct PurchaseA direct investment involves purchasing a physical property and collecting the income generated within your self-directed retirement account.
 It is the simplest and quickest way to use liquid assets in your retirement account.
 Your IRA pays cash for the investment property and holds title to the property.
 Rules about prohibited transactions apply to direct real estate investments.
 Please make sure you understand these rules to avoid potentially significant tax penalties.
 Read about Real Estate Prohibited Transactions.